jxeeno/tfnsw-opal-fare-calculator/README.md

 ## Use the hosted version

 We are temporarily providing a free, hosted version until the end of the 2023 to assist third-party consumers with the migration.
-However, there are no guarentees of uptime, availability or accuracy of this service and the service may be withdrawn at any time.
+However, there are no guarantees of uptime, availability or accuracy of this service and the service may be withdrawn at any time.

 Your existing API calls to `https://api.transport.nsw.gov.au/v1/tp/trip` can be mapped to `https://tpapi-opal-fare-calc.anytrip.com.au/v1/tp/trip`.
 You must continue to pass the `Authorization` header with your [TfNSW Open Data](https://opendata.transport.nsw.gov.au/) API Key.
 We will not log your API Key (you'll just have take our word for it), or if you are concerned, you may host your own.